promptable/chatbot_cli/README.md

 # Chat Bot CLI
 Dead simple chatbots with GPT3 in &lt;500 lines of code

-Fully-customizable, using your own instructions.
+Fully-customizable, bring your own instructions.

 ## Examples